The Macy's Thanksgiving Day Parade Balloons May Be Grounded If High Winds Prevail

 The Daily Mail says that the NYPD will be using seven anemometers measuring wind speed all throughout the parade route to alert officials when there are gusts of 23 mph, at which time they will have to lower the large balloons.
 At 34 mph, the cartoon balloons will be grounded.

-The New York City forecast currently calls for 30 mph winds and temperatures in the low to mid-twenties.
+The New York City forecast currently calls for 30 mph winds and temperatures in the low to mid-20s.

 NYPD Chief of Patrol Rodney Harrison shared the safety plans in a press conference on Wednesday.

 “If we have to call an audible on the day of and make an adjustment, we’ll do so.
-Thirty-four mile per hour wind gusts is when we say, ‘OK, we gotta bring it all the way down to the ground’.”
+Thirty-four mile per hour wind gusts is when we say, ‘OK, we gotta bring it all the way down to the ground.”’

 Each balloon has different grounding requirements based on size and surface area, and how high it can fly depending on the wind speed.
-At this time sixteen balloons are supposed to fly throughout the parade route as long as the wind speed stays under control.
+At this time 16 balloons are supposed to fly throughout the parade route as long as the wind speed stays under control.

 New York City in for a frigid Thanksgiving with gusty winds for iconic Macy's Parade – NY Daily News https://t.co/l5XZ6V93uF